2017 FIAT 500X Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new FIAT 500X, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new FIAT 500X, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 New for 2017

 For the new model year, Fiat has streamlined the available trim levels of the 500x, reducing it from five to three.
 The look and performance of the 500e are unchanged from last year's stellar offering.

 While the majority of Fiat's 500 line of vehicles occupy a design space best described as small and quirky, the 500x goes in a different direction.
 As much an SUV as a subcompact, the 500x offers more room inside and greater utility without giving up that excellent driving experience of its smaller cousins.
 It has a great exterior design, a well-designed, spacious cabin, and plenty of power.

 The 2017 Fiat 500x is a five-passenger, four-door subcompact crossover vehicle with a 1.4-liter turbocharged engine in its base model.
 This solid powerplant puts out 160 hp and 184 lb-ft of torque, and it delivers smooth, responsive acceleration both from a stop and at speed.
 It is also quite fuel-efficient, getting a very respectable 25 combined mpg fuel economy.

 The 500x also boasts a beautiful and well-laid-out interior.
 Its construction materials are top notch, and there is plenty of space in both front and rear rows for even tall occupants.
 An available Uconnect touchscreen infotainment system is easy to use and full of great features.